The cost of home internet service is such a frustrating thing because the market is not truly competitive.

 “If you’re willing to go from one to the other and then maybe a year later go back to the first, that’ll help,” Clark says.

-You don’t have to look far to find cheap internet plans.
-You can visit the websites of the companies that provide internet service in your area and see the latest offers for new customers.
+You can find the latest promotions for internet plans online.
+Visit the websites of the companies that provide internet service in your area to see the cheapest offers.
+Deals for new customers are typically a better value.

 Here’s a partial list of major internet service providers in the U.S. and links to their websites: